gevent is a coroutine-based Python networking library.

 GreenletExit will be raised.

 >>> g = MyNoopGreenlet(4) >>> g.start() >>> g.kill() >>> g.dead True

-The kill method can accept an exception to raise:
+kill method can accept a custom exception to be raised:

 >>> g = MyNoopGreenlet.spawn(5) # spawn() creates a Greenlet and starts it >>> g.kill(Exception("A time to kill")) Traceback (most recent call last): ...
 Exception: A time to kill MyNoopGreenlet(5) failed with Exception